nalwayaabhishek/nalwayaabhishek.github.com/_posts/2016-05-02-react-js-best-practices.markdown

 Check out this -> [Egghead tutorial on stateless component](https://egghead.io/lessons/react-building-stateless-function-components-new-in-react-0-14)

-## Be safe with PROP TYPES
+## Be safe with PROP TYPES and getDefaultProps

-Prop let components communicate with each other component.
+`prop` let components communicate with each other component.
 A parent component pass it’s children named prop values, which the child can then use in its internal logic. `propTypes` keep your component safe from unexpected data.
-[Don't pass props to state - Props in getInitialState Is an Anti-Pattern](http://facebook.github.io/react/tips/props-in-getInitialState-as-anti-pattern.html)

-Also for any propType that isn't required, always set it in [getDefaultProps](https://facebook.github.io/react/docs/reusable-components.html#default-prop-values)
+Also for any propType that isn't required, always set it in [getDefaultProps](https://facebook.github.io/react/docs/reusable-components.html#default-prop-values).
+WE can define default values for your props in a very declarative way using getDefaultProps.

 I love to hear your experinces and pattern which you have used in your app with reactJS.